 Sarah Nikolic, Institutional Giving Officer: Sarah Nikolic is LAC’s Institutional Giving Officer.
 She works with foundations and corporations to develop lasting relationships that will support LAC’s programs throughout the country.
 Before coming to LAC, Ms. Nikolic managed grants for a national nonprofit provider of children’s health care, a small New York City girls’ theater organization, and several organizations serving refugees on the East Coast.
 Ms. Nikolic holds a master’s degree in International Affairs and Public Administration from the University of Pittsburgh.

-Anita R. Marton, Vice President: Anita Marton joined the Legal Action Center in 1988, after spending five years at the Legal Aid Society in the Criminal Defense and Criminal Appeals Divisions.
+Anita R. Marton, Deputy Director and Vice President: Anita Marton joined the Legal Action Center in 1988, after spending five years at the Legal Aid Society in the Criminal Defense and Criminal Appeals Divisions.
 During her tenure at LAC, Ms. Marton has provided legal advice and assistance to individuals with alcohol and drug histories, criminal records, and HIV and has participated in ground-breaking litigation on all of these issues.
 She has also provided training and technical assistance to health and social service providers, federal, state, and local policymakers, employers, employee assistance programs, and unions on such issues as managed care and welfare reform, confidentiality of treatment records, and employment discrimination.
 Ms. Marton has drafted legislation, written position papers, testified before legislative committees, and developed funding proposals.
 She has also served on advisory committees at the state and local levels.
 Ms. Marton is a graduate of Brandeis University and Northeastern Law School.